maxwellacioli/ProjetoRedes1/README.md

 ## Agent

 The agent is present on each node of the network managed by SNMP.
-It’s important to notice that an agent is not necessarily a computer.
+It is important to notice that an agent is not necessarily a computer.
 Any device connected to the network with support to SNMP will behave like an agent.

 ## MIB

-MSI (Structure of Management Information) is a method for defining managed objects and their respective managements.
+MSI (Structure of Management Information) is a method to define managed objects and their respective managements.
 It is a set of objects contained in a device management information.
 MIB-II {{RFC1213}} is a specific MIB.
-Its main objective is to provide specific information about the managed device via TCP / IP.
-Proprietary MIBs are developed by manufacturers of devices because through them it is possible that a manufacturer add specific information to your devices.
+Its main objective is to provide information about the managed device by TCP / IP.
+Figure 1 shows the MIB-II structure.

 ~~~~~~~~~~